Exclusive: U.S. prepares crackdown on Huawei's global chip supply - sources

 The decision came when U.S. officials from various agencies met and agreed on Wednesday to alter the Foreign Direct Product Rule, which subjects some foreign-made goods based on U.S. technology or software to U.S. regulations, the sources said.

-If approved by Trump, the measure may strike a blow to the world’s No. 2 smartphone maker, and to Taiwan Semiconductor Manufacturing Co (2330.TW), a major producer of chips for Huawei’s HiSilicon unit, as well as the world’s largest contract maker.
+Huawei declined to comment, and TSMC did not immediately respond to a request for comment.

-Huawei had no immediate comment, and TSMC did not immediately respond to a request for comment.
+One of the sources said the rule-change is aimed at restricting the sale of sophisticated chips to Huawei and not older, more commoditized and widely available semiconductors.

 “It’s impossible to tell the impact until we know the technical thresholds that may apply,” said Washington lawyer Kevin Wolf, a former Commerce Department official.

-“Different foundries make different chips at different capabilities so you wouldn’t know which foundries are affected the most until you know the technical thresholds,” Wolf said.
+“Different foundries make different chips at different capabilities so you wouldn’t know which foundries are affected the most until you know the technical thresholds,” he said.

 U.S.-CHINA TENSIONS